Wrinkling of a spherical lipid interface induced by actomyosin cortex: RESULTS AND DISCUSSION

-In the present study, we fabricated a spherical (in its initial state) cell-sized deformable interface composed of a lipid monolayer\cite{Hase2006,Ito2012} that encapsulates the actomyosin fraction [Fig.~\ref{fig:fig1}(a)].
-As shown in Fig.~\ref{fig:fig1}(b), the actomyosin fraction used here consists of actin and myosin II extracted from {\it Amoeba proteus}\cite{Nishigami2013}.
-To establish nonspecific interconnection between the actomyosin and the soft interface, we employed electrostatic attraction using a positively charged lipid, DOTAP.
+In the present study, we fabricated a spherical (in its initial state) cell-sized deformable interface composed of a lipid monolayer \cite{Hase2006,Kato2009,Ito2012} that encapsulates the actomyosin fraction (Fig.~\ref{fig:fig1}(a)).
+As shown in Fig.~\ref{fig:fig1}(b), the actomyosin fraction used here consists of actin and myosin II extracted from {\it Amoeba proteus} \cite{Nishigami2013}.
+The deformation stress on the actin network cross-linked by rigor state myosins \cite{Takiguchi2011} or myosin bipolar thick filaments \cite{Nishigami2013} was exerted by the motive force of active myosin motors through the consumption of ATP, as it was confirmed by the observation that a droplet in the absence of myosin molecules did not exhibit any deformation.
+To establish nonspecific interconnection between the actomyosin and the interface, we employed electrostatic attraction \cite{Limozin2005} using a positively charged lipid, DOTAP.
 In this solution, the positively charged lipid monolayer attracts negatively charged actin filaments, accompanied with myosin thick filaments as an actomyosin complex.
-In this situation, we confirmed the suitable experimental conditions that actin and myosin form an actomyosin cortex structure underneath the lipid interface and cause interfacial deformation by the actomyosin contraction, as 3 mg/ml actin, 6 mg/ml myosin, and pure DOTAP lipid monolayer, by tuning the actin concentration, myosin concentration, and DOTAP fraction.
-If the myosin concentration is higher than 6 mg/ml, {e.g.}, 8 mg/ml, the actomyosin detached from the lipid layer and condensed to form an aggregate that was independent of the droplet boundary, as was reported in previous studies\cite{Takiguchi2011,Carvalho2013}.
+In this situation, we confirmed the suitable experimental conditions that actin and myosin form an actomyosin cortex structure underneath the lipid interface and cause interfacial deformation by the actomyosin contraction, as 3 mg/ml actin, 6 mg/ml myosin, and pure DOTAP lipid monolayer, by tuning the actin concentration, myosin concentration, and DOTAP fraction \cite{Nishigamiunpublished}.
+If the myosin concentration is higher than 6 mg/ml, e.g., 8 mg/ml, the actomyosin detached from the lipid layer and condensed to form an aggregate that was independent of the droplet boundary, as was reported in previous studies \cite{Takiguchi2011,Carvalho2013}.